adalundhe/dcrx-api/README.md

 # Getting Started

-Dcrx requires a slew of environmental variables in order to run correctly.
+Dcrx-api requires a slew of environmental variables in order to run correctly.
 These include:

 ```
 DCRX_API_WORKERS=10 # Number of workers to use for Job executor.
 Default is the number os OS threads.